netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > Where the entire addition of articulation, into AI - is simply described as "EXTRA".

-Because it appears to form an extra dimension in embedded space.
+✅ Because it appears to form an extra dimensionality in embedded space.

 ___